 Choose from a selection of cereals and porridge, fresh fruit, yoghurt, warm bread (St Hilda) or toast (Seahorse II) with honey, marmalade and preserves and free-range eggs.
 Of course, plenty of tea and filter coffee.

 Each evening, following the aperitif, we serve a different main course, a selection of cheeses and/or dessert.
 Here are some examples of the main courses and desserts:

 - Catch of the day (for instance mackerel en papillotes) served with new potatoes and vegetables or salads.

 Apple crumble and custard.

 - Stuffed peppers, courgettes and aubergines served with wild rice.

 - Dauphinois fish pie with a selection of salads or vegetables.

 Fresh Scottish summer fruits and cream or natural yogurt.

-- Pork tenderloin and porcini mushroom cream sauce served with basmati rice and vegetable.
+- Pork tenderloin and porcini mushroom cream sauce served with basmati rice and vegetables.
 Crème caramel.

 Other Popular Main Courses